CultivateHQ/cultivateHQ.com/source/posts/2017-09-27-comminicating-with-c-from-elixir-using-ports.html.md

 Notice that the string is coming through as a character list, rather than a binary.

-That is us up communicating to a C program with Elixir.
-The example project is [here](https://github.com/paulanthonywilson/portynif/tree/master/apps/porty) with some more Elixir Code and a test.
+Now we have communication between a C program and Elixir.
+The example project is [here](https://github.com/paulanthonywilson/portynif/tree/master/apps/porty), with some tested Elixir code.

 A real port would of course be more sophisticated and involve encoding commands and data into the messages.